Originally published: November, 2022; Updated: November, 2024.

 Who Should Buy the Onkyo TX-NR7100?

-The Onkyo TX-NR7100 is an excellent choice for those looking for a 5.1.4 or 7.1.2 channel immersive surround sound set-up at a fairly affordable price (currently under $900).
-With support for IMAX Enhanced, Works with Sonos, and DIRAC Live room correction, this receiver offers high end sound, optimization and flexibility without a high price tag.
+The Onkyo TX-NR7100 is an excellent choice for those looking for a 5.1.4 or 7.1.2 channel immersive surround sound set-up at a fairly affordable price (currently well under $900).
+With support for IMAX Enhanced, Works with Sonos, and DIRAC Live room correction, this receiver offers high end sound, advanced optimization and flexibility without a high price tag.

 Where to Buy the Onkyo TX-NR7100:

-One with Everything: Denon AVR-X3800H ($1699)
+One With Everything: Denon AVR-X3800H ($1,699)

-Similar in some respects to the Onkyo model above, Denon’s brand new AVR-X3800H receiver offers nine channels of on-board amplification with 105 Watts/channel.
+Similar in some respects to the Onkyo model above, Denon’s AVR-X3800H receiver offers nine channels of on-board amplification with 105 Watts/channel.
 But unlike the Onkyo, the Denon AVR-X3800H can be upgraded to an eleven channel system by simply adding a two-channel power amp.
-This receiver was announced at last year’s CEDIA Expo and began shipping in late 2022.
-It includes the latest features and technology for future compatibility and covers all the bases for audio and video format support.
-I’ve been testing it for a few weeks (review coming soon) and have found it to offer excellent sound and simple intuitive operation.
+It can even act as a full preamp/processor with all eleven channels output to external power amplifiers if you really need to fill a large space with sound or just want to upgrade the on-board amps.
+This receiver was announced at CEDIA Expo 2022 and began shipping in late 2022.
+As of November, 2024, it is still current in the Denon line-up.

 You’ll find Audyssey’s advanced MultEQ XT32 calibration software on board as well as an optional upgrade for Dirac Live room correction.
 But unlike the Onkyo receiver (and most other A/V receivers on the market today), the Denon AVR-X3800H supports connection of up to four subwoofers, with independent controls for each.
 Most receivers have only a single subwoofer output (or at most two, which are not independently adjustable).
 By having four independent subwoofer outputs, you can install two, three or even four subwoofers in your listening room and adjust them so they complement each other instead of working against each other.
-And no, this is NOT to annoy your neighbors (well not ONLY that) but it will allow you to get truly uniform deep bass response anywhere in your room.
+And no, this is not to annoy your neighbors (well not only that) but it will allow you to get truly uniform deep bass response anywhere in your room.

 The tricky part about bass frequencies is that they tend to interact with the room and with each other, creating areas where the bass is too strong (room modes) and areas where the bass disappears (bass nodes).
 With proper placement of multiple subwoofers – and proper calibration or correction – you can get deep, solid low frequency response no matter where you sit.
 With both Audyssey MultEQ XT32 built-in and a DIRAC Live option, hobbyists and professional calibrators alike have numerous options to dial in the best possible sound for your specific room.

 With its nine on-board amps and four sub outputs, the AVR-X3800H can be configured right out of the box for a 5.4.4 or 7.4.2-channel immersive Dolby Atmos surround system.
 If you need even more channels, the 3800 actually has 11 channels of processing, so you can add a 2-channel power amp for a 7.4.4 channel system.
 Eleven speakers plus four subwoofers.
 That’s a lot of speakers.
 This makes the AVR-X3800H an excellent choice for a large home theater room or living room where you’ve got a lot of space to fill with sound.
+I’ve tested this configuration using two monoblock Marantz amps for the front channels and found it offered excellent performance in a 7.2.4-channel configuration.

 The AVR-X3800H also has Denon’s HEOS whole home music and streaming platform on-board so it will easily integrate in a multi-room speaker system along with other HEOS devices.
 Install the HEOS app on your Apple or Android phone, link it up with the receiver, add your music streaming apps and you’re ready to rock.